Rome discounts

 Roma Pass–Good Deal

-The Roma Pass (www.romapass.it) is a card that can—if used wisely—reduce the cost of visiting Rome's A-list sights.
+The Omnia Roma Pass (www.romapass.it) is a card that can—if used wisely—reduce the cost of visiting Rome's A-list sights.

 Rome for Free